pygfx/pygfx/docs/guide.rst

 How to use pygfx?
 -----------------

 Pygfx is structured like many other rendering engines.
-We create a `scene` (a worlds/scenarios to render) using three main ingredients: (1) `objects` and their visual properties, (2) `light` sources, and (3) a `camera` that sees things.
+To create a `scene` (a worlds/scenarios to render) we use three main ingredients: (1) `objects` and their visual properties, (2) `light` sources, and (3) a `camera` that sees things.
 Once we defined those three things, we can position them in our scene and then use a `renderer` to look at what we have created (or take